 “You got to get it down to those specific, little things that are doable, that are manageable, that you can check off because everybody loves that feeling.”

-To hear the entire interview with Gonzales-Black check it out above, or, to learn about Gonzales-Black and how August Public uses OKRs with a completely self-managed team company, click here.
+Watch as Gonzales-Black crafts OKRs for her team, or learn about Gonzales-Black and how August Public uses OKRs with a completely self-managed team.

 If you’re interested in starting our OKRs 101 course, click here.